chico-lgirerd/ZZrpc/README.md

 ## Setup

 ### 1. Register a Discord application for Social SDK access

+> **Only needed once, by whoever builds/distributes ZZrpc.**
+> I'm hoping to find a way around this before public release :)
+> The client ID gets baked into the binary — end users installing a prebuilt release
+> just approve a Discord login prompt against that existing app, using
+> their own account.
+They never register anything themselves.
+Building
+> from source?
+You need your own registered app for local testing.

 - Create a Developer Team at https://discord.com/developers/teams if you don't have one
 - Create an application at https://discord.com/developers/applications, assigned to that team